What is a Poker Cheat Sheet?

 - Don’t slowplay your hands, people will call you down at micro stakes so less need for deception

-- Bet your top pair or better hands#
+- Bet your top pair or better hands

 - Don’t get too attached to Ace King if you miss!

 This cheat sheet is aimed at the new player coming to poker in 2020 who has no experience but wants to learn quickly.
 Understanding hand rankings, what hands to play and the basic odds are the most simple and fundamental skills to be a competent player, capable of winning at micro stakes.
 There is so much more strategy and complexity to Texas Holdem that can take years to master but we hope this cheat sheet will help you at the start of your poker journey.
+This sheet is designed to help poker players but there are other sites offering a complete guide to finding a new casino in 2020.